aws-samples/alb-sso-mwaa/README.md

 Follow the instruction steps for [Create a new Amazon MWAA environment](#create-a-new-amazon-mwaa-environment) except one deviation.
 Instead of specifying one Amazon MWAA environment configuration in the `MwaaEnvironments` section of the JSON [cdk.context.json](cdk/cdk.context.json) file, append multiple Amazon MWAA definitions.

-Multiple Amazon MWAA definitions example:
+Example to create two new large Amazon MWAA environment named "Env1" and "Env2":

     "MwaaEnvironments": [
         {